-Welcome to my “Top 20 Favorite Organizations & Resources”!
+Welcome to my “Top 20 Favorite Military Veteran Organizations & Resources!"

-I understand how difficult it is for military veterans who are transitioning from their time in service to civilian life to find resources relevant to their needs.
-Over the past 14 years, I’ve compiled a list of my Top 20 Favorite Organizations & Resources that assist our military veterans who are in transition.
+As the spouse of a military veteran, I personally understand how important good resources are for those who are transitioning from their time in service to civilian life.
+Over the past 16 years, I’ve compiled a list of my Top 20 Favorite Organizations & Resources I recommend to veterans, caregivers and their family members.